 2010-11: Szwarz was the second-leading scorer for Sagniaw in his fourth OHL season with the Spirit.
 He scored 27 goals with 39 assists and had a team-best +33 plus/minus.
 Szwarz was one of the more physical players for the Spirit; accumulating 90 PMs.
 Saginaw finished first in the West Division and reached the second round in the playoffs.
 Szwarz maintained his point-per-game scoring pace in the playoffs, finishing with 4 goals and 9 assists in 12 games and was -3 with 8 PMs.

 2011-12: Signed to a three-year, entry-level contract by Phoenix in June 2011, Szwarz made the jump from juniors to pro hockey as a 20-year-old.
-Hampered by the effects of a nagging shoulder injury suffered in rookie camp for much of the year, he skated in 58 games for Phoenix AHL affiliate Portland.
+Hampered by the effects of a nagging shoulder injury suffered in rookie camp for much of the year, he skated in 58 games for Phoenix's AHL affiliate in Portland.
 Szwarz scored 7 goals with 13 assists and was plus-six with 28 penalty minutes; showing both steady improvement and the inconsistency typical of a first-year AHL player.
 Pointless in his first seven games, he had points in three straight games in early November.
 He also had 5 points in five games in January after going nearly two months (12 games) without a point.
 Portland finished third in the Atlantic Division; missing the playoffs by two points.

 A gritty winger with a nose for offense, Szwarz is an intelligent player whose work ethic on and off the ice has allowed him to make constant improvements in all areas of his game.
+He has grown into a leadership role with Portland in the AHL, serving as an alternate captain in just his second season.